 My Baby Loves the Western Movies

 The Stranger rides into town alone.
-He has a lovely white horse, and a pristine white Stetson hat.
-He rides up Main Street and people stare at him, but nobody speaks.
-He arrives at the saloon (you can hear piano music through the swing doors) and tethers his horse by a water trough.
+His mount is a handsome white horse and the man wears a pristine Stetson hat of the same colour.
+He rides up Main Street and people stare at him but nobody speaks.
+He arrives at the saloon (you can hear the sound of a honky-tonk piano tinkling through the swing doors) and tethers his horse by a water trough.
 Actually he doesn’t tether the horse, he just chucks the doings over the rail in the apparently certain knowledge that the horse won’t budge until he asks it to.

-As he dismounts, he notices a cute girl in a blue gingham dress drawing up outside the General Store, in a pretty little horse-drawn buggy.
-Some ruffians make coarse and unwelcome remarks, and The Stranger warns them off.
-The girl tells him she has no need of his help and he departs for the saloon.
+As he dismounts, he notices a cute girl in a blue gingham dress drawing up outside the General Store in a pretty little horse-drawn buggy.
+Some ruffians make coarse and unwelcome remarks and the Stranger warns them off.
+But the girl tells him she has no need of his help and he departs for the saloon.
 But she looks intrigued, and watches him walk away for far longer than is necessary.
-He has quite a funny walk as his boots appear to be designed for when you’re on a horse, rather than when you’re not.
+He has quite a funny walk, as his boots appear to be designed for when you’re on a horse, rather than when you’re not.

-As he enters the saloon, the honky-tonk piano player stops his ivory-tinkling, then dives for cover.
-Men at green-baize topped tables pause mid-bet, chew on cheroots, and see who can narrow their eyes the most, and yet still be able to see.
+As he enters the saloon, the pianist brings his recital to an abrupt halt and dives for cover.
+Men at green baize-topped tables pause mid-bet, chew on cheroots, and try to discover which of them can narrow their eyes the most yet still be able to see.
 There’s a pinging noise as someone makes use of the spittoon.
 There are women about the place in off-the-shoulder blouses, flighty skirts, and stockings.
 They wear much more make-up than, for example, the girl who just went into the General Store.
-In addition to being a bar and casino, this is also brothel, although this is never quite made clear, and – for a brothel – it all seems rather cosy.
+In addition to being a bar and casino, this is also brothel, although this is never quite made clear, and – for a brothel – it all seems rather innocent and cosy.

 The man with the narrowest eyes of the lot is at the best table, with his back to the wall.
-We find out he is a cattle baron, and he owns most of the town.
+We find out that he is a cattle baron, and he owns most of the town.
 Words are exchanged.
-A saloon girl comes over and slaps The Stranger round the face, but we can see she is smitten.
-The Stranger has a whisky, and somehow he senses what we can see – someone is pulling a gun on him.
+A saloon girl comes over and slaps the Stranger's face, but we can see she is smitten.
+The Stranger has a whisky and somehow he senses what we can see – someone is pulling a gun on him.
 The Stranger spins round and fires.
-He shoots the gun from his assailant’s grasp and the assailant flees, holding his wrist.
+He shoots the gun from his assailant’s grasp, who flees clutching his wrist.
 The cattle baron looks a bit miffed.
 He wears a black hat.
 Perhaps we shouldn’t read too much into this.

-The Sheriff leaves the bar, and The Stranger covers him.
-The Stranger is obviously one cool customer as he doesn’t leave with the Sheriff, but he goes upstairs with the slap-happy saloon girl.
+As the Sheriff leaves the bar, the Stranger covers him.
+The Stranger is obviously one cool customer as he doesn’t leave with the Sheriff, but goes upstairs with the slap-happy saloon girl.
 Presumably to discuss interior design, and have a wash and brush up.
-No sooner has he finished a refreshing bath in a tin tub that’s far too small for him, and put his chaps back on, than gunshots are fired through the door, and he leaps from a first floor window onto the back of his faithful steed who waits patiently below and hasn’t run off despite all of the gunfire and brouhaha.
+No sooner has he finished a refreshing bath in a tin tub that’s far too small for him and put his chaps back on, than gunshots are fired through the door.
+He leaps from a first floor window onto the back of his faithful steed who waits patiently below and hasn’t run off despite all of the gunfire and brouhaha.

 The Stranger charges off into the mountains.
-This involves a fair bit of onerous picking-the-way up and down rock-strewn hillsides, but this is offset by the opportunity to have a fun and splashy gallop through the occasional river.
+This involves a fair bit of picking his way up and down rock-strewn hillsides (which is rather tedious), but the boredom is offset by the opportunity to have a fun and splashy gallop through the occasional river.
 One of which contains the pretty girl from earlier who is having a nice swim in her undies.
 She doesn’t welcome his turning up and they have another falling out.
 Plainly they are just not made for each other.

 The Stranger rides on until he reaches a hole in one of the mountains.
-Rickety wooden train tracks run hither and thither, and a toothless old git takes a potshot at him from the caboose of a little train which is towing some empty trucks.
+Rickety wooden train tracks run hither and thither, and a toothless old git takes a shot at him from the caboose of a tiny train which is towing some empty trucks.
 However, we soon realise they are actually old buddies.
-The old git is a gold miner, but he appears to have lost his mojo, as he is sleeping in the mine and living on take-aways and White Lightning cider.
+The old git is a gold miner, but he appears to have lost his mojo, as he is sleeping in the mine and living on takeaways and White Lightning cider.
 He says he has been shoring up the mine with planks as he’s been worried it’s going to collapse.
-They approach the entrance, hear a troubling rumble growing steadily louder and take a democratic decision to scarper.
-An enormous puff of dirt, dust and muck billows from the mine entrance and the whole thing goes el collapso.
-The old git asks The Stranger what he is to do now?
-But worry not (or if you’re the old git, worry quite a bit) because The Stranger has a job for him.
+They approach the entrance, hear a troubling rumble growing steadily louder and take the democratic decision to scarper.
+An enormous puff of dirt, dust, and muck billows out from the mine entrance and the whole thing goes el collapso.
+The old git asks the Stranger what he is to do now?
+But worry not (or if you’re the old git, worry quite a bit) because the Stranger has a job for him.